MahdiDavoodi/ProblemSolving/HackerRank/ClimbingTheLeaderboard/README.md

     return results;
 }
 ```
+> Java

 Create a list named `results`.
 Iterate through the `player`.
-Add each record the `ranked` list and sort it.
-Find the indexOf the record that you added, and add it to the `results` list.
+Add each record to the `ranked` list and sort it.
+Find the index of the record that you added, and add it to the `results` list.
 Return the `results`.

 **Note**: This solution failed at 4 test cases (Terminated due to timeout).
 It needs improvements.